Do you have to be religious — or a member of the Church of Jesus Christ — to volunteer with ILP?

-You might notice that ILP volunteers on Instagram tend to post a bit about going to church or visiting an LDS temple on their semester abroad .... is it a requirement to be LDS to volunteer with ILP — Not at all!
+You might notice that ILP volunteers on Instagram tend to post a bit about going to church or visiting a temple for the Church of Jesus Christ of Latter Day Saints on their semester abroad and wondering if ILP is a religious program.

-Many ILP volunteers are members of the LDS faith.
+Many ILP volunteers are members of the "Mormon" faith.
 How come?

-Because ILP is Utah based, and many of our applications are Utah based and LDS, they are looking for LDS volunteer opportunities or programs that align with their standards; ILP provides that — Volunteers can attend an international LDS ward/branch in every single country they are serving in.
+Because ILP is Utah based, and many of our applicants are religious, they are looking for LDS volunteer opportunities or programs that align with their standards; ILP provides that — Volunteers can attend an international Latter Day Saint wards and branches in every single country they are serving in.

-Another reason is because ILP has a Code of Conduct.
-We hold our volunteers to a higher standard to creative a more positive and safe experience for our volunteers and to also leave a more positive impression on the community they are serving.
-The ILP Code of Conduct is similar to LDS standards and many of our volunteers choose ILP because they want a program that fits with their lifestyle and they want to travel with friends who live the same way that they do.
+We hold our volunteers to a higher standard to help nurture a more positive and safe experience for our volunteers and to also leave a more positive impression on the community they are serving.
+The ILP Code of Conduct is similar to standards that the Latter Day Saint church and Brigham Young University encourage, so it tends to be a better fit for volunteers who are looking for that sort of experience.
+Many of our volunteers choose ILP because they want a program that fits with their lifestyle and they want to travel with friends who live the same way that they do.

 Some of the things all ILP volunteers commit to live by during their time on the program include: abstaining from alcohol, tobacco and drugs, no romantic relationships (both within the group and with locals), and obeying the law.
 Read more about it here.

-Having the code of conduct made me SO grateful during my semesters with ILP.
+Personally, having the Code of Conduct made me so grateful during my semesters with ILP.
 Among other things, it helped my group become more unified as we were all living the same way and doing the same things.

 Do I have to be LDS to volunteer with ILP?
 Will I have to go to church?